exactmike/OneShell/DevPlans.md

 - [ ] Finish SQL Connection logic in ServiceTypes - need to add the right initialization commands
 - [ ] Convert Write-Log to use System.IO.FileStream . . .
 - [ ] Does $PSSenderInfo have any use cases for OneShell
+- [ ] Consider/Test Using $PSModuleAutoloadingPreference = 'none' when creating PSSessions for types of systems other than PowerShell

 ## AAD Connect Improvements

 - [ ] add function to report AADConnect/AADSync status - that is, if a synchronization is in progress, what kind of sync it is and when it started. (<http://www.anexinet.com/blog/scripting-a-manual-dirsync-with-powershell-in-azure-ad-connect-v-1-1/>)